flekschas/dom-2d-camera/README.md

 Controls are as follows:

 * Pan - Left click and hold + mouse move
-* Zoom - Scroll or Shift + Left click
+* Zoom - Scroll or Alt + Left click and hold with vertical mouse move
 * Rotate - Right click or Control + Left click

 Based heavily on